ckeditor/ckeditor4/README.md

 `dev/builder/release/` folder.
 An internet connection is necessary to run the builder, for its first time at least.

-### Tests Environment
+### Testing Environment

-Read more how to set up the environment and execute tests in the [CKEditor Tests Environment](http://docs.ckeditor.com/#!/guide/dev_tests) guide.
+Read more how to set up the environment and execute tests in the [CKEditor Testing Environment](http://docs.ckeditor.com/#!/guide/dev_tests) guide.

 ### License